spencerbug/walgreens-vaccine-finder/README.md

 # walgreens-vaccine-finder
 Just a quick selenium script to find nearby covid vaccines at walgreens and register the closest one within a certain radius.
 Enter your information in the config.json
+USE AT YOUR OWN RISK!
+I TAKE NO RESPONSIBILITY FOR WHAT YOU DO.

 # to set up:
 python 3.8